JOHN FULLER OF NEWTON

-(1) Francis Jackson, History of the Early Settlement of Newton, County of Middlesex, Massachusetts: From 1639 to 1800 – with a Genealogical of its Inhabitants prior to 1800, “of Boston, a Native of Newton”, Boston: Printed by Stacy and Richardson, 1854
+1. Francis Jackson, A History of the Early Settlement of Newton, County of Middlesex, Massachusetts: From 1639 to 1800 – with a Genealogical Register of its Inhabitants prior to 1800.
+By Francis Jackson (of Boston) a Native of Newton.
+Boston: Printed by Stacy and Richardson, 1854, pages 278/9.

 2. We know from his DNA, that John Fuller of Newton was not related to the Fullers on the Mayflower.
 Read More